CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * See the solution to the last video
 * There is multiple repetition, so only the highlights are shown.

+## The Knife Tool
+* Use and understand how the knife tool works.
+* Create uneven geometry by chopping up our existing mesh.

 ——